Exploited and Potential Attractions in Mbale District

 - Mount Elgon National Park

-Mount Elgon National Park is found in both Uganda and Kenya.
+The less explored Mount Elgon National Park is found in both Uganda and Kenya.
 In Uganda, it is found in the districts of Kapchorwa and Mbale.
 The National Park is a gazetted international ecological conservation area, as a habitat to unique vegetation species.
 The Park is also home to a number of endangered animal species, including buffalos and cheeters which traverse the Mount Elgon ranges on both Uganda and Kenya sides.
 In addition, the Park is also habitat to bird species not found in other parts of Uganda.